-The pulmonary veins do not connect to the left atrium; instead, the entire pulmonary venous return enters systemic venous circulation through various connections.
+The pulmonary veins do not connect to the left atrium; instead, the entire pulmonary venous return enters systemic venous circulation through various connections (in this case the connecting vein is supracardiac or above the heart).
+Connecting veins can also be below the heart (infracardiac) or behind the heart.
 Systemic blood flow depends on right-to-left atrial shunting.

 Diagnosis of TAPVR